paulshuker/coppafisher/docs/omp.md

     Coefficients can be inflated by single overly-bright round/channel anomalies since they are computed using a non-robust least squares calculation.
 This could be from real autofluorescence or from mistakes in registration.
     For this reason, a spot's score is better represented by using coefficient data from its neighbourhood.
-The mean spot is an estimation of how much to care about the local neighbourhood.
+The mean spot is an estimation of how much care to put in the local, spatial neighbourhood.

 ## Diagnostics